catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 down.

-There are many mechanisms for redirecting traffic to alternative origin servers based on availability, the main ones are:
+There are many mechanisms for redirecting traffic to alternative origin servers based on availability.
+The main ones are:

 - DNS redirection
 - Redirect via a proxy
 - Network redirection

-DNS based traffic redirection is a very common method that is relatively easy to setup.
+DNS based traffic redirection is a very common method that is relatively easy to set up.
 It is a generally effective method for traffic redirection, however it is not atomic and suffers from a lag due to DNS propagation.
-Even with low TTLs (eg 300 sec) it can take more than 15 minutes before greater than 90% of traffic has switched.
-In many cases a small volume of traffic will continue to be directed to the primary address 24 hours after switching.
+Even with low TTLs (e.g. 300 sec) it can take more than 15 minutes before greater than 90% of traffic has switched.
+In many cases, a small volume of traffic will continue to be directed to the primary address 24 hours after switching.
 These issues are often caused by poorly implemented DNS services on CPE routers and to a lesser extent ISP and Operating System resolvers.

 Proxy redirection is an effective method that avoids the lag present with DNS based solutions.
-With this method the frontend address that the client connects to does not change, the redirection is achieved by the HTTP proxy. `Anycast`_ is sometimes used in these solutions in order to provide a single static frontend address while providing a geographically diverse set of POPs.
+With this method the frontend address that the client connects to does not change; the redirection is achieved by the HTTP proxy. `Anycast`_ is sometimes used in these solutions in order to provide a single static frontend address while providing a geographically diverse set of POPs.

 .. _Anycast: https://en.wikipedia.org/wiki/Anycast

-The third common method is to use rely on a network protocol like `BGP`_ to achieve failover to the backup origin server when the primary origin server becomes unavailable.
-This is achieved at the network layer such that traffic is directed to the router in front of the backup origin when the router in front of the primary origin server becomes unavailable.
-This configuration is not trivial and requires you have control of your own `ASN`_.
+The third common method is to rely on a network protocol like `BGP`_ to achieve failover to the backup origin server when the primary origin server becomes unavailable.
+This is achieved at the network layer such that traffic is directed to the router in front of the backup origin, when the router in front of the primary origin server becomes unavailable.
+This configuration is not trivial and requires you to have control of your own `ASN`_.

 .. _BGP: https://en.wikipedia.org/wiki/Border_Gateway_Protocol

 .. _ASN: https://en.wikipedia.org/wiki/Autonomous_system_%28Internet%29

-In this tutorial we will describe using a proxy redirection service.
-If you are interested in DNS based failover options there are a number of providers who provide combined monitoring and automated failover:
+This tutorial describes using a proxy redirection service.
+If you are interested in DNS based failover options, there are a number of providers who provide combined monitoring and automated failover:

 - http://totaluptime.com/solutions/cloud-dns/cloud-dns-failover/